akhamar/orange-xgs-pon/30_was_onu/33_verify.md

 # Verify

-Navigate to the ONU community interface.
-And login.
+Navigate to the ONU community interface and login.

 > [https://192.168.11.1](https://192.168.11.1)